 NUMBER: +33 1 47 23 32 32

-DEETS: burlesque, dance shows, institution, quirky history
+DEETS: burlesque, dance shows, institution, quirky history, adults only, dress chic n’ sexy

 INSTAGRAM: @crazyhorseparis_official